francoiswessels/numbers_in_words/README.md

 Found  : It doesn't get any colder than -273 degrees Kelvin.
 Outcome: negative two hundred and seventy-three

+Found  : There is 0 chance of hell freezing over!
+Outcome: zero

+Found  : Is the sun more than 10,000,000km away from us?
+Outcome: ten million

+Found  : South Africa's bank balance is at least ZAR -54,343,234.45!
+Outcome: negative fify-four million, three hundred and forty-three thousand, two hundred and thirty-four point four five

 ```

 ## Remarks on design